agarland0/scope-cutter/README.md

 # Scope Cutter

-Scope Cutter is a tiny CLI that lints product release definitions.
+Scope Cutter is a small CLI that lints product release definitions.

 It enforces one rule: **a release must ship exactly one deliverable.**